js4jiang5/BatteryOptimizer_for_Mac/README.md

   - notification will be received when each step is completed or error occurs till the end of calibration
   - if you prefer the notifications to stay on until you dismiss it, setup notifications as follows system settings > notifications > applications > Script Editor > Choose "Alerts"
-  - when external monitor is used, you must setup notifications as follws in order to receive notification successfully system settings > notifications > check 'Allow notifications when mirroring or sharing the display'
+  - when external monitor is used, you must setup notifications as follows in order to receive notification successfully system settings > notifications > check 'Allow notifications when mirroring or sharing the display'
     eg: battery calibrate   # start calibration
     eg: battery calibrate stop # stop calibration